afinetooth/afinetooth.github.io/_posts/2020-06-30-add-test-coverage-to-your-ci-pipeline.markdown

 # Add the project to CircleCI

 *If you want to follow along, now's a good time to fork the project from this repo and clone it down to your local machine.
-Once you've done that, you can follow these steps with your own copy.*
+Once you've done that, you can follow these steps with your own copy*

+*Note: From here forward we'll assume you're starting with a fresh project with no changes to the original.
+In other words, with test coverage starting at 80%.*

 To add a new public repo to [CircleCI](http://circleci.com/), [Log in](https://circleci.com/vcs-authorize/) at [https://circleci.com/vcs-authorize/](https://circleci.com/vcs-authorize/) with your GitHub login: